 Jim: Amen.
 You want a better marriage?
 Get a copy of Kingdom Marriage.
 Tony, thanks for being with us.

-Our program was provided by Focus on the Family and made possible by generous listeners like you.
-On behalf of Jim Daly and the entire team, thanks for listening.
-I’m John Fuller, inviting you back on Monday as we once again, help you and your family thrive.
+John: On behalf of Jim Daly and the entire team, thanks for joining us today for Focus on the Family.
+I’m John Fuller inviting you back as we once more helped you and your family thrive in Christ.